aiden-bailey/Capstone/README.md

 ------------------------
 ## Executive Summary<a name="first-point"></a>

-This model will attempt to predict whether or not a player in the National Basketball Association (NBA) will be inducted into the Hall of Fame.
+This model will attempt to predict whether or not a player in the National Basketball Association (NBA) will be inducted into the Hall of Fame (HOF).
 While it isn't extremely relevant to know if a player will be inducted into the Hall of Fame after his career, it is extremely valuable to know which variables most contribute to a player's success.
 - The 24,000 row dataset was downloaded off of Kaggle (reference below) that has information for each player in the NBA from 1950 to 2017.
 - There were 3 datasets given that included information about each player and his statistics.